MedFriendly®

 without medical treatment.
 However, a balance between rest and mild to moderate physical activity is

-stiffness.
+and stiffness.
 Physical therapists are often consulted to develop the best exercise routine.
-Physical therapy is
+Physical

-sometimes attempted to strengthen and rehabilitate the muscles and joints by the spine and belly.
+therapy is sometimes attempted to strengthen and rehabilitate the muscles and joints by the spine and

+belly.
 Strengthening muscles near the belly helps provide support to the spine.
-Physical therapists can also use
+Physical therapists can

 Sometimes, isometric exercises are used when movement is painful or difficult.
 Isometric exercise